rvdpas/meesterproef/readme.md

 # Meesterproef - Persgroep application

 In this repository, you will find the code for De Persgroep application.
+De Persgroep is a leading publisher of national, regional and local news brands, magazines, websites and is active on radio.
+The goal of this project is to create a app for a younger group of future writers.
+This app will give them the chance to create content younger people enjoy based on their interests.
+In the app users can write and read stories they think are relevant for their target audience.
+The whole idea behind this that young writers get the opportunity to create the content for the young readers.

 ## Getting Started